RockingShip/jsFractalZoom-media/README.md

 # jsFractalZoom

-## Welcome to the Wonderful World of (fractal) zooming and video codec.
+## Welcome to the Wonderful World of (fractal) zooming and splash video codec

 *When illustrations are 193x larger than the code*

-This project contains the media files for project `jsFractalZoom` [https://github.com/RockingShip/jsFractalZoom](https://github.com/RockingShip/jsFractalZoom)
+This project contains the media files for: [https://github.com/RockingShip/jsFractalZoom](https://github.com/RockingShip/jsFractalZoom)

 ## Manifest